Because some risks are considered uninsurable

 Optional coverage is available

-If there is a particular situation or peril that concerns you, ask your insurance expert about coverage options for it, known as endorsements.
+If there is a particular situation or peril that concerns you, ask your insurance broker about coverage options for it, known as endorsements.
 To protect your home against generally excluded perils, such as earthquakes, sewer backup, and floods, you may be able to purchase optional coverage.
 There’s no harm in asking for a quote to add an endorsement to your homeowners policy and then decide if it is worth it or not.

 Whichever type of home you live in, and whatever your lifestyle, our home insurance brokers would be happy to answer your questions and provide no-obligation quotes for your consideration.